 A system like Divvy allows you to be proactive rather than reactive in budget planning.
 Budgets are tied to company cards, so they literally can’t overspend.

 4. Budgets are housed on outdated systems

-Using a traditional budget management system can be a downfall as they oftentimes are not linked to strategic planning and don’t often support the typical SMB market, causing it, more times than not, to fail.
+Using a traditional budget management system can be a downfall as they oftentimes are not linked to strategic planning and don’t often support the typical SMB market, often causing it to fail.
 On top of that, these traditional solutions are designed around out of date expense reports, account holders, and corporate credit cards.

 Solution: Finding a budgeting method that takes away those pressures, reduces expense reports, and allows for flexibility with company size is one of the best ways to ensure your budgeting process stays up-to-date.
 Divvy is constantly updating to ensure we stay on top of marketing trends, making it easy to access the funding you need, no matter the size of your business.